 - DO NOT panic. - DO NOT stomp on the brake.
 This abruptly shifts the vehicle's weight forward, making it nose-dive and pull toward the blown-out side. - DO NOT jerk your foot off the accelerator.
 Just ease back on the accelerator slowly and gently to continue momentum.
-The deflated tire will slow the vehicle. - Try to steer the vehicle as straight as possible and avoid quick maneuvers.
+The deflated tire will slow down the vehicle. - Try to steer the vehicle as straight as possible and avoid quick maneuvers that could cause the vehicle to go into a spin or rollover.
 You may need to counter-steer to compensate for "pull" created by the failed tire. - Let the vehicle coast to a stop, gently steering to a safe stopping place.
 Don't worry about damaging the wheel rim by driving on it.
-A wheel replacement is cheaper than damaging the vehicle or injuring yourself. - Activate your hazard flashers to warn other motorists, then exit the vehicle carefully. - Set out flares and/or other warning devices.
+A wheel replacement is cheaper than damaging the vehicle or injuring yourself. - Activate your hazard flashers to warn other motorists, then exit the vehicle carefully. - Set out flares or other warning devices